tweedegolf/storage-abstraction/README.md

 2] Add your type to the enum `StorageTypes` in `./src/types.ts`.

-3] Also in the file `./src/types.ts` add a configuration type that extends `IAdapterConfig` and add it to the union type `AdapterConfig`
+3] Also in the file `./src/types.ts` add your configuration type that extends `IAdapterConfig` and add it to the union type `AdapterConfig` as well.

 ## <a name='tests'></a>Tests

 If you want to run the tests you have to checkout the repository from github and install all dependencies with `npm install` or `yarn install`.
-The tests test all storage types; for Google Cloud and Amazon S3 you need add your credentials to a `.env` file, see the file `.env.default` for more explanation.
+The tests test all storage types; for most storage type you need to add your credentials to a `.env` file, see the file `.env.default` for more explanation, or provide them in another way.
 To run the Jasmine tests use this command:

 `npm run test-jasmine`